-What is the Health and Employment Counseling Program (HEC)?
+Health and Employment Counseling (HEC) Program - Consumer Guide

 The Health and Employment Counseling (HEC) program is a nine-month, pre-employment program for people with disabilities who are not employed, but want to enroll in the Medicaid Purchase Plan.